Movicon Help on Line - Rel. 11.7.1302

 [&PageInfo&]

-This special field is replaced with the current page number when command creates more pages.
+This special field is replaced with the current page number when the command creates additional pages.
 The page number is set to the "1" value at the command start and increases every time a new page of data needs to be created by re-reading the Layout File.

 Date Field